vdaas/vald/docs/overview/data-flow.md

 1. Vald Ingress receives the request from the user.
 The request includes the existing vector ID(s) and the new vector(s) to be updated.
 2. Vald Ingress will forward the request to the Vald LB Gateway to process the request.
-3. Vald LB Gateway will broadcast the delete request with UUID(s) to the Vald Agents.
+3. Vald LB Gateway will generate the UUID(s), and broadcast the delete request with the generated UUID(s) to the Vald Agents.
 Each Vald Agent will delete the vector data and the metadata if the corresponding UUID(s) is found in the in-memory graph index.
-4. Each Vald Agent will return success to the Vald LB Gateway if it deletes the requested data successfully.
+4. Each Vald Agent will return success to the Vald LB Gateway if completed to delete the requested data successfully.
 5. The insertion step will start after the deletion steps.
 Vald LB Gateway will determine which Vald Agent(s) to process the request based on the resource usage of the nodes and pods, and the number of vector replicas.
 Vald LB Gateway will forward each set of the UUID and the vector data to the selected Vald Agents in parallel.
 Vald Agent will insert the vector(s) and the UUID(s) in an in-memory vector queue.
 A vector queue will be committed to the graph index by a `CreateIndex` instruction which will be executed by the Vald Index Manager.
 6. If Vald Agent successfully inserts the request data, it will return success (e.g. IP address of pod) to the Vald LB Gateway.
 7. Vald Filter Gateway will return success to the Vald Ingress.